cossie14/django-slyart/README.md

 ## Description
-A django application that allows uers to post images for other users to see.
-A user can click on an image to view it's details and search in my application for images based on categories.
+A django application that allows users to add images for other users to see.
+A user can also click on an image to view it's details and search in the application for images based on categories.

 ## BDD
   # The behaviors implemented include;